icerpc/icerpc-csharp/BUILDING.md

    Slice Subtree Updates" workflow job is expected to fail at this point.
 This is the workflow ensuring that the contents of slice sub-directory are not updated with a PR.

-4. Once you are ready for merging you need to first merge the icerpc-slice changes into icerpc-csharp main branch
+4. Once you are ready for merging you need to first merge the icerpc-slice changes into icerpc-csharp's main branch
 ``` shell
 git checkout -b main --track origin/main
 git pull